Andreas-Dorfer/base-types/README.md

 public Department GetDepartment() =>
     departmentRepository.Load(Id);
 ```
 Your code still compiles.
-You better've Hopefully, you've got some tests to catch that error.
+Hopefully, you've got some tests to catch that error.
 But why not utilize the type system to prevent the bug in the first place?